Board of Directors

 governance, mergers & acquisitions, taxation and financial performance of large corporate enterprises and the acquisition, ownership, management and sale of small and medium enterprises underpins her contribution as a Director.
 Justine has a Bachelor of Commerce from Auckland University and is a Fellow of the New Zealand Institute of Chartered Accountants.

-of the board of Trinity College at Melbourne University and the Robin Boyd Foundation and a committee member of the Melbourne Cricket Club.
+of Trinity College at Melbourne University and a committee member of the Melbourne Cricket Club.
 Charles holds an MBA from Columbia Business School and an LLB and BCom from Melbourne University.

 Paul joined the Board in December 2011, bringing over 25 years of international experience in telecommunications, media and convergence.
 Paul is the Group Chief Technology Officer of the HKT Trust, the listed telecommunications arm of PCCW.
 He is primarily responsible for leading the group’s product and technology roadmap and strategic development.
 In 2009, Paul was recognised by the IPTV World Forum with their Special Merit Award for Outstanding Industry Contribution and in 2008 he was listed as one of the Global Telecoms Business Magazine’s top 100 “most influential persons in telecoms”.
 Before joining PCCW in 2002, Paul